How to Create AI-Generated Videos using ChatGPT and Make.com

 • Set Fact-5 to JSON - Parse JSON -> Fact5

-To verify if Creatomate can generate a video with the provided data, click Run once.
+To verify if Creatomate can generate a video with the provided data, click the Run once button.
 If the module turns green, the test is successful.
-You can also check the API Log page in your Creatomate dashboard to confirm that a video is being processed (showing as 'Rendering'):
+If you want, you can preview your video by visiting the URL provided in the test result:

 Click + to add the Instagram for Business app with the Create a Reel Post event.

 Choose your account or create a connection, then select your Instagram page.
-In the Video URL field, select HTTP -> Make a request -> Data -> Url:
+In the Video URL field, select Creatomate - Render a Template -> URL:

 In the Caption field, select Tools - Basic trigger -> caption.
-You can adjust the other settings however you like.
-When done, click OK:
+Then, click OK:

 Finally, let's put the entire scenario to the test.
 Click Run once, and if everything is set up correctly, your Instagram Reel should be posted within a few minutes: